Lockheed A-12: Operational history

 A-12 pilots and managers: from left to right, Ronald J. "Jack" Layton, Dennis B. Sullivan, Mele Vojvodich Jr, Barrett, Jack W. Weeks, Kenneth B. Collins, Ray, Brig Gen Ledford, Skliar, Perkins, Holbury, Kelly, and squadron commander Col. Slater.

 Although originally designed to succeed the U-2 overflying the Soviet Union and Cuba, the A-12 was never used for either objective.
-After a U-2 was shot down in May 1960, the Soviet Union was considered too dangerous to overfly except in an emergency (and overflights were no longer necessary, thanks to reconnaissance satellites) and, although crews trained for flights over Cuba, U-2s continued to be adequate there.
+After a U-2 was shot down in May 1960, the Soviet Union was considered too dangerous to overfly except in an emergency.
+And overflights were no longer necessary following the introduction of reconnaissance satellites.
+As for Cuba, although crews trained for flights over Cuba, U-2s continued to be adequate there.

 The Director of the CIA decided to deploy some A-12s to Asia.
 The first A-12 arrived at Kadena Air Base on Okinawa on 22 May 1967.
 With the arrival of two more aircraft on 24 May, and 27 May this unit was declared to be operational on 30 May, and it began Operation Black Shield on 31 May.
 Mel Vojvodich flew the first Black Shield operation, over North Vietnam, photographing surface-to-air missile (SAM) sites, flying at 80000 ft, and at about Mach 3.1.
 During 1967, the A-12s carried out 22 sorties in support of the Vietnam War from Kadena Air Base.
-During 1968 further Black Shield operations were conducted in Vietnam.
+During 1968, further Black Shield operations were conducted in Vietnam.
 Additional sorties were carried out during the Pueblo Crisis with North Korea.